What is NAMI?

 What is NAMI's Family-to-Family Program?

 The NAMI Family-to-Family Education Program is a free, 12-week course for family caregivers of individuals with severe mental illnesses.
+Here in the Valley, two classes per year are taught, one beginning in January and one beginning in September.

 -